s7u512/NSSO-77-SAS/README.md

 ## 4. Disclaimer

-As a beginner in R and sample survey estimation, I have done my best to keep the code uniform and well-commented.
-However, there may be mistakes or better ways to approach the analysis.
+As a beginner in R and sample survey estimation.
+I have done my best to keep the code uniform and well-commented.
+However, there may be mistakes and/or better ways to approach the task I set out to do.
 Please let me know if you spot any issues or have suggestions for improvement.
-I have not done an exhaustive check of formatting consistency or other potential issues, so please don't hesitate to reach out if you have any questions or concerns.
+I have not done an exhaustive check of formatting consistency or even other potential issues, so please don't hesitate to reach out if you have any questions or concerns.

 ## 5. Contributing